Setting up your project

 |4||Under headless/, the starter includes two wrappers that make it easier to use the optional guillotine api for using react4xp in a headless context.|

-Then, run the actual build process:
+Run the build process:

 enonic project deploy